jschnurer/jellyfin-episodes-express/README.md

   },
-  "randomMovieScriptPath": "relative folder path to random movie script", "randomMovieScriptFile": "filename of random movie script", "epLink": <string: url with "{search}" which will be replaced with show name and episode info>
+  "randomMovieScriptPath": "relative folder path to random movie script", "randomMovieScriptFile": "filename of random movie script", "linkDict": {
+    "LABEL1": "string: url with {search} in it which will be replaced with show and episode info", "LABEL2": "string: url with {search} in it which will be replaced with show and episode info", ...
+  }
 }
 ```